Blog/Procurement Guide

 UK public sector procurement is governed by the Procurement Act 2023.
 All contracting authorities — central government departments, NHS Trusts, local councils, universities, and more — are required to publish tender notices above certain financial thresholds on official procurement portals.

-Tender data is spread across four official portals.
-You need visibility of all four to see the full picture.
+Tender data is spread across five official portals.
+You need visibility of all five to see the full picture.

 🇬🇧